Official: Nuke program serves as 'ultimate insurance policy'

 ALBUQUERQUE, N.M.
 (AP) — The head of the U.S. agency that maintains the nation's nuclear weapons arsenal says the country is facing the most complex and demanding global security environment since the Cold War.

-National Nuclear Security Administration chief Lisa Gordon-Hagerty made the comments Tuesday during a business expo in Albuquerque.
+National Nuclear Security Administration chief Lisa Gordon-Hagerty spoke Tuesday at a business expo in New Mexico.

-She described the United States' nuclear program as the "ultimate insurance policy" against those wishing to do harm.
+She described the United States' nuclear program as the "ultimate insurance policy."

 Gordon-Hagerty's visit comes as the NNSA faces pressure to ramp up production of plutonium pits at facilities in New Mexico and South Carolina.
 The pits are key components for nuclear weapons.